 -Serum testosterone levels should be measured before start of treatment and periodically during treatment.

--Patients should report any of the following: nausea, vomiting, changes in skin color, ankle swelling, too frequent or persistent erections, hoarseness, acne, changes in menstrual periods, or more facial hair.
+-Report any of the following: nausea, vomiting, changes in skin color, ankle swelling, too frequent or persistent erections, hoarseness, acne, changes in menstrual periods, or more facial hair.

--Patients should avoid smoking, fire or flame until the dose of applied topical testosterone has completely dried.
+-Avoid smoking, fire or flame until the dose of applied topical testosterone has completely dried.

 -Patients should not wash, shower or swim for at least 2 hours after applying topical testosterone.

 -If unwashed or unclothed skin that has been applied with topical testosterone comes in direct contact with the skin of another person, the contact area on the other person should be washed with soap and water as soon as possible.